 All events in Bristol’s parks where more than 50 people are expected to be on site at the same time need to be licensed through the City Council Events Licensing team (note, this does not include guided walks or volunteer work parties / task days – see below).

-For all events with more than 200 people attending or with extensive site set ups you need a Site Licence.
-This is the landowner’s permission, licences for selling alcohol or for entertainment have to be applied for separately.
-For details see www.eventapp.org/bristol/.
-Licence charges depend on the size of the event, but for small community events the charge is the same as for a Park Permit.
+For all events you need a Site Licence and Public Liability Insurance.
+The Licence is the landowner’s permission, licences for selling alcohol or for entertainment have to be applied for separately.
+For details see app.apply4.com/eventapp/uk/bristol.
+Licence charges depend on the size of the event, but for small community events you will only need to pay an admin charge.

 Volunteer Work Parties / Task Days & Guided Walks: